 Surface water runoff from areas of intense vehicular activity is susceptible to contamination from minor spills and/or leakage of machinery and equipment.
 Mitigation measures identified in Section 5 of this Plan will be implemented at these sites to divert non-contaminated surface runoff away from these areas and minimize the potential for contamination.
-Surface water suspected to be impacted by hydrocarbons will be addressed using spill response absorbents and/or by transporting impacted surface water to containment areas, such as the Milne Port Landfarm Facility (refer to Section 7.1.2) or the Mine Site Hazardous Materials Containment Area 7 (MS-HWB-7) for temporary storage and subsequent treatment and discharge using the Project's mobile OWTS.
+Surface water suspected to be impacted by hydrocarbons will be addressed using spill response absorbents and/or by transporting impacted surface water to containment areas, such as the Milne Port Landfarm Facility east cell (MP-04A; refer to Section 7.1.2) or the Mine Site Hazardous Materials Containment Area 7 (MS-HWB-7) for temporary storage and subsequent treatment and discharge using the Project's mobile Oily Water Treatment System (OWTS).